khanage/bearded.monads/README.md

 }
 ```

+## Try

+This is similar to Either, but uses an exception in the error case.
+This is useful for things like the `SafeCallback` extension method over all objects, which provides an ergonomic version of wrapping everything in a try-catch block.

 ## Task Applicative (aka Asynquence)

 This is probable the most interesting use of `Task`.
 This allows one to chain together a sequence of tasks and provide a callback at the end to produce a final result.